YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Action: Review the accompanying message(s) for additional information.
 If a STARTUP jobparameter is specified, make sure that the file is accessible and has the desired content.

-On OpenVMS systems: Verify the logical names and the LOGIN.COM file of the process that is issuing the JOB command because differences in the environment are the most common reason for failure.

 -------------------
 JOBLABOFF